lukepuplett/evoq-blockchain/docs/merkle/selective-disclosure.md

 - Only contain their hash in the JSON output
 - Maintain the tree's verifiability
 - Preserve privacy of the leaf's data
+- In v3.0, are protected by the header leaf's metadata

 ## Conclusion